druiz0992/cusnarks/README.md

 ### Witness
-Witness is required for CUSNARKs prover.
+Witness is required for cusnarks prover.
 There are four possible formats (.txt, .json, .bin, .dat).
 There are two binary represenations (.bin and .dat) because different applications generate different formats.

 #### .txt